vuusale/ReportGenie/README.md

 ### 🧙‍♂️ How It Works

-1. Summon the Genie: Open the web app (with Flask running), and fill in your project details and any custom fields you've defined..
+1. **Summon the Genie**: Open the web app (with Flask running), and fill in your project details and any custom fields you've defined..
-2. Add Your Findings: For each vulnerability, add details like title, description, severity, impact, and remediation.
+2. **Add Your Findings**: For each vulnerability, add details like title, description, severity, impact, and remediation.
-4. Manage Projects: Edit or delete past projects as needed, and set up default settings for future reports.
+4. **Manage Projects**: Edit or delete past projects as needed, and set up default settings for future reports.
-5. Generate Reports: Hit the Generate Report button, and let ReportGenie compile your pentest report in an instant.
+5. **Generate Reports**: Hit the Generate Report button, and let ReportGenie compile your pentest report in an instant.
-6. Download & Share: Download your reports anytime from past projects, ready to deliver to your client or team.
+6. **Download & Share**: Download your reports anytime from past projects, ready to deliver to your client or team.

 ### 🚀 Setup